Single-peptide protocol

 TB-500 is a synthetic 7-amino acid fragment (Ac-LKKTETQ) of thymosin beta-4 that promotes systemic tissue repair by binding G-actin, driving cell migration and angiogenesis, and reducing inflammation across multiple tissue types.[1]
-A loading-and-maintenance structure is used to saturate tissue levels before reducing to a sustaining dose.
+A gradual dosing approach is used to build tissue levels before settling at a standard maintenance dose.

 • Storage: Lyophilised: freeze at −20 °C; reconstituted: refrigerate at 2–8 °C; use within 4 weeks.